 How Does the Brain React to Sleep Deprivation?

 “When a person’s attention wanes, a wave of fluid begins to pulse in the brain.
-It’s not just that your neurons are ignoring the world; significant changes in the composition of the fluid in the brain are also taking place,” noted Dr. Laura Lewis, the lead author of the study.
+It’s not just that your neurons are ignoring the world; significant changes in the composition of the fluid in the brain are also taking place,” said Dr. Laura Lewis, the lead author of the study.

 In the second phase of the study, participants were asked to complete specialized tests that measured their reaction times to specific signals.
 Unsurprisingly, after sleep deprivation, the volunteers showed significantly poorer results: they reacted more slowly or didn’t respond at all.